-(a) Civil Case Management Conferences and Settlement Conferences.
+- (a) Civil Case Management Conferences and Settlement Conferences. - (6) In Department 7

-(a) Actions under the Family Code wherein issues of child or spousal support or health insurance maintenance are brought by the Department of Child Support Services.
+- (a) Actions under the Family Code wherein issues of child or spousal support or health insurance maintenance are brought by the Department of Child Support Services; - (b) Writs of Habeaus Corpus.